donotturnoff/htmlc/README.md

 `-c` specifies a directory to use as the current working directory for any commands executed during compilation.

 The `CMDDIR` environment variable is made available to any commands executed during compilation.
 This represents the directory that the command itself resides in (determined by `which`), allowing for use of script-relative paths inside a script.

+The `SCRIPTPATH` environment variable is made available to any commands executed during compilation.
+This represents the path of the script from which the command was called.